iroshanvidanage/sre-lab-terraform/README.md

 - The terraform.tfstate files can include passwords in clear texts.
 - terraform.tfvars which could contain passwords (optional) & crash.log file if terraform crashes, could be commited to the remote repo, it's better to omit them in gitignore as well.

+## Terraform Backend

+- Backend determines where the terraform stores it's state file.
+- By default it uses a backend called local to store the state on the disk.
+- Storing state file in a remote repo is not ideal if the source files are used by a collabarative team.
+- Recomennded architecture is to store the source files as follows,
+    - Code is stored in Git Repo.
+    - State file is stored in a central backend.
+        - S3
+        - Consul
+        - Azurerm
+        - Kubernetes
+        - HTTP
+        - ETCD

+### Configuring backend in S3

+- The backend is configured using the `backend` keyword.
+- The bucket needs to be created beforehand to store the file.
+- We can use this configuration to customize the storing location depending on the project you are working and the statefile name as well.
+- This can be implemented to set the backend dynamically, if there's a terraform template is used.
+- In this we can use the `terraform init` command to set the backend configurations, [Partial Configuration](https://stackoverflow.com/questions/63048738/how-to-declare-variables-for-s3-backend-in-terraform).
+    - Import the backend from env variables.

+        ```shell
+        terraform init \
+        -backend-config="bucket=${TFSTATE_BUCKET}" \
+        -backend-config="key=${TFSTATE_KEY}" \
+        -backend-config="region=${TFSTATE_REGION}"
+        ```

+    - Import the backend config from a file
+        - Create a .conf file
+        ```
+        bucket="terraform-state-bucket"
+        key="path/<state_file_name>.tfstate"
+        region="aws-region"
+        ```

+        ```shell
+        terraform init -backend-config=dev.conf
+        ```

+> [!IMPORTANT]
+> As per the backend design here, the `TFSTATE_KEY` should be defined explicitly otherwise it would give an error, cause the default value would overwrite an existing statefile.
+This is cosidered if you are using multiple statefiles to be stored in tha same bucket or under the same project instaces such as network, security, core, resources, etc..